 It is management's responsibility to manage risk and bring to the Board's attention risks that are material to Bright Horizons.
 The Board has oversight responsibility for the systems established to report and monitor the most significant risks applicable to Bright Horizons.
-The Board administers its risk oversight role directly and through its committee structure and the committees' periodic reports to the Board.
+The Board administers its risk oversight role directly and through its committee structure, the committees' periodic reports to the Board and reports from management.
+Below is the risk oversight structure highlighting key areas of focus.